 The first two sections below show how to install and set-up Liferay IDE within your environment.
 If you are using a copy of Liferay Developer Studio, which comes with Liferay Portal Enterprise Edition, you can skip directly to the section titled "Testing the Liferay portal server" since it comes already preconfigured.

 Installation

 This section is a detailed guide to install Liferay IDE.

 Requirements

-- Java 5.0 JRE - Eclipse Helios (3.6.0) IDE for Java EE Developers OR Eclipse Galileo SR2 IDE for Java EE Developers
+- Java 5.0 JRE - Eclipse Helios Java EE for developers package

 Installation steps